Rock The Boat Film Festival 2026

 Can it be something I made before this year, but never had a platform to share it?

 Yes, it can!
-If it meets the guidelines, is under 7 minutes and fits into one of the categories, we welcome projects that highlight any one of the different regions listed for this year’s festival.
-Also, check out the categories here for the pre-2000’s Local History category.
-We would love to see stories and footage from any year.
+If it meets the guidelines, and fits into one of the categories, we welcome projects that highlight any region of Western Australia.

-What if I edited the project in one of the regions, but it was filmed elsewhere?
+What if I edited the project in Western Australia, but it was filmed elsewhere?

 Can I enter something I submitted to another film festival previously?

-If I enter a Stop Motion short film, does it have still be filmed in one of the listed regions?
+If I enter a Stop Motion short film, does it have to be filmed in Western Australia?

-If I was under 18 over a year ago when I made the film, can I enter it in the Under 18s category?
+If I was a student a year ago when I made the film, can I enter it in the Student category?

-You must be under 18 at the time of submission to our film festival to be eligible for the Under 18s category.
+You must be a student at the time of submission to our film festival to be eligible for the Student category.

 I have a horror short film with no gore and no blood.
 Is this okay?